 Shakespeare Garden by eilypily

 5. Shakespeare Garden: This garden sits between the Swedish Cottage and Belvedere Castle on the west side of the park between 79th and 80th St. It is full of flowers and lush plants, and it creates a perfect intimate setting.
 If you're not going to read one of Shakespeare's plays or sonnets here, you can at least settle down with another good piece of literature.

 6. Sheep Meadow: This 15-acre pasture is located off of W. 66th St. and is a good place to sunbathe on a warm, summer day.
 Because the area is also Wi-Fi enabled, it's the perfect place to check your email or go online to look up everything from current events to the Yankees box score to Phuket, Thailand hotels if you happen to be planning a vacation.

 7. Strawberry Fields: Named after the Beatles' song Strawberry Fields Forever, and in honor of John Lennon who lived near Central Park, this quiet area is located on the west side of the park at W. 72nd St. It is lined with benches that are shaded by elm trees - ideal for a respite during a warm day.

 8. Turtle Pond: This pond is located mid-park between 79th and 80th St. Here you can be surrounded by turtles, fish, frogs and dragonflies, and enjoy a moment of peace of quiet from the busy world around you.

 Where to Go When You Don't Want Quiet

-If you've had enough of the quiet zones and would prefer some more action, you don't have to walk very far.
-Just steps away from many of these zones are more populous (and noisy!) areas such as the Mall and the Great Lawn.
-One of the many enthralling aspects of Central Park is that there are so many different spaces – both noisy and quiet – within its 843 acres.
+If you've had enough of the quiet zones and would prefer a bit more action, you don't have to walk very far.
+Just steps away from many of these zones are more populous areas such as The Mall and the Great Lawn.
+One of the many enthralling aspects of Central Park is that there are so many different spaces – both for relaxing and activities – within its 843 acres.